Seven ways to stop your cat from spraying

 1. Neuter your cat

 While desexed cats can still spray, getting them neutered will help curb this behaviour.
 If your cat is currently not desexed, get them neutered as soon as possible.
 This will reduce their hormone levels and is likely to diminish their urge to spray.
-Female cats can spray but it is not as common as with male cats.
+Male cats are more likely to spray than female cats.

 2. Find the source of the stress